Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 * Recap: player-skip-recap, player-skip-preplay
 * Credits: next-episode-seamless-button
 * Inactivity Warning: interrupt-autoplay-continue
+* Basic tier ads: matched by css class .ltr-puk2kp and the speed is set to 16x until the ad is over

 On Prime video it matches buttons with the Css Classes: